- FELLOWSHIP PROGRAM

 Training and Mentorship Experience:

-- The Department of Emergency Medicine at Brown University has one of the few formal academic Divisions of International Emergency Medicine anywhere in the country, allowing us to offer our Global Emergency Medicine fellows a wide range of training and mentoring resources.
+- The Department of Emergency Medicine at Brown University has one of the few formal academic Divisions of Global Emergency Medicine anywhere in the country, allowing us to offer our Global Emergency Medicine fellows a wide range of training and mentoring resources.

 - As part of our Global Emergency Medicine fellowship, fellows can choose to earn either a Masters of Public Health (MPH) or Masters of Science in Clinical and Translational Research (MSc) from Brown University or a Diploma in Tropical Medicine and Hygiene at an outside institution, depending on their long-term interests in the field.

 - In addition to their degree program, fellows will also participate in a dedicated Humanitarian Emergency/Disaster Certification course, such as the ICRC Health Emergencies in Large Populations (HELP) course.

 - Through the Brown Resident International/Global Health Training (BRIGHT) program, fellows will have the opportunity to participate in the training of emergency medicine, internal medicine, and pediatric residents in global health topics.

 - Through the Brown International Advanced Research Institute (BIARI) program, fellows will have the opportunity to engage with early career professionals and academics in humanitarian response from around the world.

 - Over the two years of their fellowship, fellows will acquire and apply skills in epidemiology, research methodology, and program planning through a longitudinal academic project.